How to Replace the Weapon With a Custom Model in Unreal Engine 5 (Blender to UE5)

 If the shading looks “inside out" after assigning the textures in a material, open the normal map texture and enable **Flip Green Channel**.

-Disable sRGB on Data Textures (Roughness/Metallic/AO)
+#### Disable sRGB on Data Textures (Roughness/Metallic/AO)

 Make sure roughness, metallic, and AO textures have **sRGB** disabled.
 Open each texture and uncheck **sRGB** if it’s enabled.

-Create Material Instances
+### Create Material Instances

 Now let’s create the actual weapon materials.

-Materialsfolder, right-click and choose Material > Material Instance.Name it something like
+* In the `Materials` folder, right-click and choose **Material > Material Instance**.

-Open it and set the Parent to
+* Open it and set the Parent to `M_TFA_Weapon_Master`.

 If you have separate roughness and metallic textures, uncheck **Use Packed ORM Texture** so you can plug them in separately.
 Then assign each texture to its correct slot.

-If your model has bullet textures, duplicate the material instance and suffix it with _Bullet (example: MI_CustomRifle_Bullet), then assign the bullet textures there.
+If your model has bullet textures, duplicate the material instance and suffix it with `_Bullet` (example: `MI_CustomRifle_Bullet`), then assign the bullet textures there.

 Finally, apply the material(s) to your custom weapon mesh and preview it.

-Set Up Weapon Sockets for the Demo (Optional)
+### Set Up Weapon Sockets for the Demo (Optional)

 Only do this if you’re using the included demo logic.
 If you’re using your own gameplay/attachment system, you can skip it.